Pushing for Energy Security and Trade in the Region

-- More than $4.2 billion invested in 33 projects (as of December 2013), mostly aimed at expanding bilateral electricity trade and improving the regional power network
+- More than $4.4 billion invested in 35 projects, mostly aimed at expanding bilateral electricity trade and improving the regional power network

 - Increased generation capacity, rehabilitation and construction of new transmission assets, modernization of power systems, knowledge sharing, and adoption of key policy measures

 - Transmission lines stretching 2,322 kilometers have been completed as a direct output of CAREC-related projects

 Sector focal points and representatives from CAREC countries and multilateral development partners reviewed the implementation of the Energy Work Plan 2013-2015.
 View event page

 CAREC countries are rich in natural resources, but uneven distribution of such resources, compounded by inadequate infrastructure, means some countries continue to face shortages.
 Regional energy cooperation is an opportunity for

 - integration of energy markets to overcome the impact of uneven distribution of energy resources,

 Energy cooperation is stimulated by the availability of attractive energy markets in eastern and southern People's Republic of China, Pakistan, India, and Iran, along with new strategic transit opportunities for oil and gas through Turkey, Georgia, and the Russian Federation.